Default PNG, relative energy with respect to the first frame

 -i, --input PATH

-XYZ trajectory whose second line stores energies.
+XYZ trajectory whose per-frame comment line stores energies.

 Required